Coronavirus: Updates on What's Covered & More

-Health Net will waive member cost share for all telehealth services (including behavioral telehealth services), whether COVID-19 related or not, until further notice.
+Health Net will waive member cost share (deductible, copayment and coinsurance) for all telehealth services (including behavioral telehealth services), whether COVID-19 related or not, until further notice.
 Behavioral health services provided in person will be covered in accordance with the member's plan benefits, and applicable cost sharing will be applied.

 Is coping assistance offered to members impacted by COVID-19?

 Members impacted by COVID-19 may contact MHN, our behavioral health subsidiary, for referrals to mental health counselors, local resources or telephonic consultations to help them cope with stress, grief, loss, or other trauma resulting from COVID-19.
 For the duration of the COVID-19 public health emergency period and its immediate aftermath, affected members may contact MHN 24 hours a day, seven days a week at 1-800-227-1060, or the telephone number listed on the member's identification (ID) card.